dapayne1/spiderreddit/README.md

 # Build Instructions

 Built and Compiled with Android Studio 0.5.8.
-I'm a bit new to the IDE myself, having been an Eclipse man for many years, so I can offer few words of advice save for pointing one towards [http://developer.android.com/sdk/installing/studio.html][4], and that the "Sync Project With Gradle Files" button will become your good friend.
+I'm a bit new to the IDE myself, having been an Eclipse man for many years, so I can offer few words of advice save for pointing one towards these guides:
+* [Android Developer's Guide to Installing Android Studio][4]
+* [How to Clone an Android Repo With Android Studio][8]

 # Third Party Libraries